 Programs that “fundamentally leverage volunteers and their skills” are more sustainable over time.
 First-time volunteers become life-long supporters when they feel their work is both meaningful and impactful.
 Eldridge regularly puts this into practice, noting that “the more you get to know your volunteers, the more you can design or think of better volunteer roles for them, which will help them stay better engaged with your organization.”
 So while recruiting new volunteers may be necessary to grow your programs, it’s the loyal volunteers that keep them running.

 Organizations that use volunteers are able to accomplish their mission at almost half the median budget of peers operating without volunteers.
 And effective volunteer engagement can lead to a $6 return on every dollar that an organization spends on managing its volunteers.
 Furthermore, volunteers donate up to 10 times more money than non-volunteers, and most donate to the organization in which they are involved.
 Keeping your volunteers returning and engaged with your mission can substantially increase your programs’ capacity and annual impact.

 Overcoming the Challenges of Engaging Volunteers

-Rachel confirmed that engaging volunteers can be difficult: “Depending on the scale of your program […] you always feel like it’s never enough and you’re always being stretched in multiple directions.
+Eldridge confirmed that engaging volunteers can be difficult, “Depending on the scale of your program […] you always feel like it’s never enough and you’re always being stretched in multiple directions.
 The challenge is taking the time to really get to know your volunteers–to get out of the office, to go see them, to spend some time on the phone with them, or to remember things from that initial interview.”

 A special thank you to Habitat for Humanity Charlotte and Rachel Eldridge for their contributions.